Sevenninetwo/Sevenninetwo/README.md

 ### GTM Leader · Strategic Ops · AI Agent Architect

-The most exciting problems sit where growth, transformation, and ambiguity collide—that is where I operate best.
+The most exciting problems sit where growth, transformation, and ambiguity collide - that is where I operate best.
 I bridge the gap between commercial strategy and AI-driven execution.

 ---